 Yes.
 Weblio, Inc. is a legitimate company that operates its head office in Tokyo, Japan.
 Its Philippine branch has all the necessary paperwork to operate legally in the Philippines.

-The entire application should could last up to 1-2 working days depending on the tutor applicant’s availability and response on the requirements.
+The entire application can be done minimum of 2 days and maximum of 2 weeks depending on the tutor applicant’s availability and response on the requirements.

-Yes, you can as long as you have TIN and BDO savings account.
+Yes, you can as long as you have TIN and BDO savings account issued in the Philippines.